THE PROBLEM WITH MOST MATERIALS

 Currently, the most common fibres used to make underwear are cotton and bamboo.
-The production of cotton requires intense levels of chemical and water, with research showing that it takes 3kg of chemicals and 4,300 litres of water to make just 1kg of cotton.
-While organic cotton is an improvement from a chemical perspective, it often requires an even higher rate of water use to produce.
+The production of conventional cotton requires intense levels of chemical and water, with research showing that it takes 3kg of chemicals and 4,300 litres of water to make just 1kg of cotton.

 The ‘lyocell process’ (the method for turning wood pulp into Tencel fabric), is very different from a chemical perspective to the viscose process, it uses a safe surfactant in a closed-loop system, 99% of the water and solution are recovered and used over and over again.
 When released it is safe.

 SEAM-FREE RECYCLED NYLON